-- UVC Light Disinfection System-Clean all visible surfaces in classrooms equipped with UVC Light Equipment - Indoor Air Quality- Set points for the HVAC and hot water control systems have been modified to reflect a low period and will continue to be monitored daily to make sure they are operating at a low load condition.
-The HVAC preventive maintenance routine will continue as normal. - Water Distribution Safety-Water stagnant in plumbing systems for long periods of time could become unsafe for use.
-Harmful organisms like legionella can grow in plumbing if water stagnates.
-Unsafe levels of lead and copper can also be found.
-To maintain fresh water in our plumbing system, the Operations Foreman will be performing a weekly flush of all the plumbing fixtures, including urinals, faucets and water fountains.
+- UVC Light Disinfection System- Clean all visible surfaces in classrooms equipped with UVC Light Equipment - Indoor Air Quality- Set points for the HVAC and hot water control systems have been modified to reflect a low period and will continue to be monitored daily to make sure they are operating at a low load condition.
+The HVAC preventive maintenance routine will continue as normal. - Plumbing Safety- Issues may arise where a pipe may break due to age or wear conditions, causing water leaks that could turn into unsafe humidity levels.
+To prevent and promptly identify such potential issues, staff will inspect all bathroom facilities and mechanical rooms at least once per week. - Fire Safety and Emergency Systems- Regulatory compliance routine inspections and testing for the fire suppression, fire alarm, fire extinguishers,

-- Plumbing Safety-Issues may arise where a pipe may break due to age or wear conditions, causing water leaks that could turn into unsafe humidity levels.
-To prevent and promptly identify such potential issues, staff will inspect all bathroom facilities and mechanical rooms at least once per week. - Fire Safety and Emergency Systems-Regulatory compliance routine inspections and testing for the fire suppression, fire alarm, fire extinguishers, emergency lighting, elevators and emergency generators will continue as established by Code. - Grounds Upkeep-To meet local ordinances and to prevent future major restoration of our fields, the Grounds team will continue with the normal routine schedule for mowing, trimming and maintaining the sports fields. - Cleaning and Disinfection Procedures During Extended Period of Closure- In the event of an extended closure, schools will be cleaned and sanitized thoroughly immediately after the schools close using a disinfectant cleaner.
+- emergency lighting, elevators and emergency generators will continue as established by Code. - Grounds Upkeep- To meet local ordinances and to prevent future major restoration of our fields, the Grounds team will continue with the normal routine schedule for mowing, trimming and maintaining the sports fields. - Cleaning and Disinfection Procedures During Extended Period of Closure- In the event of an extended closure, schools will be cleaned and sanitized thoroughly immediately after the schools close using a disinfectant cleaner.
 Cleaning staff will clean and disinfect all areas such as classrooms, offices, bathrooms, common areas, shared electronic equipment (tablets, touch screens, keyboards, door handles and knobs), focusing especially on frequently touched surfaces.
 Cleaning staff will wear disposable gloves and face coverings for all tasks in the cleaning process, including handling trash.
 Once cleaned the area will be closed.
-Closed off areas visited by any person will be disinfected within 24 hours after such person has left the area(s) and cleaning staff will close it off immediately thereafter.
+Closed areas visited by any person will be disinfected within 24 hours after such person has left the area(s) and cleaning staff will close it off immediately thereafter.